On Monday I looked at a few shares that had found favour with brokers this week and been given buy ratings.

 This is your chance to get in at the very beginning of what could prove to be very special investments.

-Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of Altium and ASX Limited.
+Motley Fool contributor James Mickleboro owns shares of SEEK Limited.
+The Motley Fool Australia has recommended SEEK Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.